andryluthfi/indonesian-postag/README.md

 * Perl
 * Java (1.6)
 * [foma](https://code.google.com/p/foma/).
 Please make sure foma was registered in your PATH environment variable.
 * [MorphInd](http://septinalarasati.com/work/morphind/).
 Please make sure to put it in morphind folder.
+Use the version which allowed 'disambiguate' parameter.

 ### Directory Skeleton
 After you clone the repository, the directory structure should look like this: